Taking A Stand: New Beginnings

 Logan said nothing—no ‘you’re welcome.’
 He just watched as she poured milk, as though every move she made was re-calibrating the world.

 “There’s plenty of paint supplies and primer in the garage.
 For the sunroom trim, I bought too many brushes and didn’t use half of them.
 I’ll pick up some paint this morning unless you want help picking the constellation off the ceiling?”
 She glanced toward the hallway, then back at Logan.
-“You want help moving the furniture, or are you conscripting Sean into manual labour?”
+“You want help moving the furniture or are you conscripting Sean into manual labour?”

 “I’ll pick up the paint and come back.”
 Dar swirled her coffee, watching the milk spiral.
 “I’ve got work in the office.
 Or the range—depends how loud the silence gets afterward.”
 She raised an eyebrow and sipped, letting the burn anchor her.
 “And Lo?
 Can you also get rid of the swing set, yeah?”
 She paused briefly, trying to gauge his reaction.
 “Please?”